Welcome to Spring Hill

 Spring Hill PTA

 The PTA actively supports the school program and our staff.
-For information regarding meetings please read our newsletter or check out the Spring Hill PTA Facebook page.
-Join your PTA and be an advocate for our Spring Hill students!
+For information regarding meetings please read our newsletter.
+Join your PTA and be an advocate for the children.

 - B) Clothing that advertises drugs, alcohol, sex, violence, tobacco, or displays inappropriate written messages or pictures are not allowed at school.